Using a composite video signal for your home cinema devices is usually a last resort.

 Therefore if any of these options are available then it would be better to try these first.

 The advantage of this type of connection is it is available on almost every audio-visual device, and so should allow you to get a picture from a wide range of devices - both new and old.

 Most AV devices will also provide composite video cables in the box and so this is often the easiest type to set up.
 But that doesn't mean it's the one you should necessarily use!

 Composite video is an analog signal.
 It is not common to use this these days as most devices have some form of digital connection.

 It is called a composite video signal as it combines three signals into one - known as YUV.

-Y is the brightness, and UV combine to make the chrominance or colour.
+Y is the brightness, and UV combines to make the chrominance or color.

-A component video signal is clearer as it separates the colour signals which allows for a better picture.
+A component video signal is clearer as it separates the color signals.
+Which allows for a better picture.

 Paul started the Home Cinema Guide to help less-experienced users get the most out of today's audio-visual technology.
 He has worked as a sound, lighting and audio-visual engineer for around 20 years.
 At home, he has spent more time than is probably healthy installing, configuring, testing, de-rigging, fixing, tweaking, re-installing again (and sometimes using) various pieces of hi-fi and home cinema equipment.